DallanQ/lotr_journeys_in_middle_earth/Reference.md

 While at camp, each hero can spend experience to purchase any number of skill cards.
 Skill cards that are available for purchase have an experience value that indicates the amount of experience a hero must spend to purchase that card.

-> Image of screen play with some insriptions on a creature and what to do to discard such card.
-It has an arrow pointing to the left bottom corner with a number 7 in a green circle which stands for experience cost and an arrow pointing to an inscription which stands for the role and card number.
+> Image of a skill card with instructions, showing arrows pointing to the experience cost '7' and the role and card number labeled as 'Hunter 9

 *Experience cost* *Role And Card Number*

 A player can select their hero to open a menu that sorts that hero's experience by role.
 Selecting a role expands the menu, providing a list that contains all the skill cards that correspond to that role.
 Skill cards that a hero already has are colored green, skill cards that are too expensive to purchase are colored red, and skill cards that are unavailable because they belong to another hero are colored red and include a portrait of the hero who has that item.

-> Image of a rectangular screen play, showing 5 hero cards with "XP" inscription on ther bottom of each hero card, with the first hero selected and on the botom of the rectangular card showing the skills of the selected hero who happens to be Aragon.
+> Image of a menu showing the roles available and skills corresponding to each roles

 *Aragorn is a Burglar and has four experience in that role.
 He already has "Word of Fortune," so he can purchase either "Sneaking" or "Pockets" from the available Burglar skills.*

 Skill cards that are not colored green or red are available for the hero to purchase.
 To purchase a skill card, a hero selects it from the list.
 The purchased skill will be marked green and any experience spent will be deducted from that hero automatically.
 Then, that hero adds that skill card to their skill deck.
 There is no limit to the number of cards a hero can have in their skill deck.

 Heroes can also sell any skill cards they have purchased.
 To sell a skill card, a player selects it from the list and the hero gains experience equal to the sold card's experience value automatically—the experience gained is for the role displayed at the bottom of that skill card.
-Then, the hero removes that skill card from their skill deck and returns it to the available skill cards.
+Then, the hero **removes** that skill card from their skill deck and returns it to the available skill cards.

 ## SETUP (page 5)

-To start a campaign of Journeys in Middle-earth, players follow the steps presented in the New Campaign section—these steps will set up everything they need for the first adventure of the campaign.
+To start a campaign of *Journeys in Middle-earth*, players follow the steps presented in the New Campaign section—these steps will set up everything they need for the first adventure of the campaign.
 To set up all subsequent adventures in the campaign, players follow the steps presented in the Continuing a Campaign section.

 ### NEW CAMPAIGN

 1. **Select Campaign and Difficulty:** Select the "New Game" button on the app's title screen.
 Then, the app will guide the players through a series of screens for selecting a campaign, a difficulty, and a save slot.